 You can add in some chia seeds to the waffle recipe and cook it as normal.
 This offers a good punch of nutrients and a classic breakfast that everyone loves!

-There is no clear limit to how many chia seeds you can eat in one day, but it is important to note that raw chia seeds can dehydrate you, so limit your intake of those.
+There is no clear limit to how many chia seeds you can eat in one day, but it is important to note that eating raw chia seeds can dehydrate you, so limit your intake of those.

 If you are soaking the chia seeds, you should consume around 20 grams per serving, which is around 1.5 tablespoons.